 Another method of funding assistive technology including home modifications is obtaining a personal loan.
 Conventional bank loans are many times not available, but there have been Alternative Financing Programs developed specifically for this purpose.
 Alternative Financing Programs offer low interest and/or guaranty bank loans that provide individuals with disabilities or those that have a dependent with a disability the opportunity to borrow money for the purchase of needed assistive technology or home modifications.
 Some of the sources offer grants or loan grant combinations.

 Sources included in this section are:

-- Kentucky Assistive Technology Loan Corporation
+- Kentucky Assistive Technology Loan Corporation, in partnership w/ Appalachian Assistive Technology Loan Fund (AATLF)

 - Kentucky Housing Corporation

 - Section 504 Loan and Grant program